-MYCAMINE® (micafungin sodium) for injection provides once-daily dosing
+MYCAMINE® (micafungin sodium) provides once-daily dosing

 MYCAMINE has not been adequately studied in patients with endocarditis, osteomyelitis, and meningitis due to Candida infections.

 Note: The efficacy of MYCAMINE against infections caused by fungi other than Candida has not been established.

 Safety and effectiveness in pediatric patients younger than 4 months of age have not been established.

 In adult patients treated successfully for candidemia and other Candida infections, the mean duration of treatment was 15 days (range 10–47 days).